Markyparky56/WasmNoise/Readme.md

 _I like to think it's pronounced Wah-zum-Noise_

 WasmNoise is an open source noise generation library based on the popular [FastNoise Library](https://github.com/Auburns/FastNoise).
 It is written in C++ and compiled to WebAssembly in an effort to provide faster and more diverse noise generation utilities in the browser than are possible with just JavaScript.

 It is still early in development, but I hope to get WasmNoise to a state of parity with FastNoise in terms of features offered.
-WebAssembly offers _near_ native speeds but there will always be a slight difference in terms of speed.
+WebAssembly offers _near_ native peeds but there will always be a slight difference in terms of speed.

 My intention for this library is that it can be used to accelerate generation of noise in existing and new web sites, games and applications which consist predominately of JavaScript. **If you are compiling an exisiting C/C++ application which uses FastNoise you should be using Emscripten, as it will compile it into your application.**

 ### Current Features
 - Perlin Noise 2D, 3D